There Is a Star

 "There Is a Star" is a song recorded by German Eurodance act Pharao, released in September 1994 by the labels Blow Up and Dance Pool as the second single from the act's debut album, Pharao (1994).
-Commercially the song was presented with the slogan, "Wise men follow stars...".
-It scored chart success in Finland, where it peaked at number three, and in Germany, where it peaked at number eight.
-In Canada, the single reached number seven on the RPM Dance/Urban chart.
-A music video was also produced to promote the single, directed by Nigel Simpkiss.
+It is written by producers Stevie Steve and Alexander Hawking with rapper of the act, Marcus Deon Thomas, and commercially the song was presented with the slogan, "Wise men follow stars...".
+It scored chart success in Finland and Germany, where it peaked at numbers three and eight, respectively.
+In Canada, the single reached number seven on the Canadian dance chart.
+The accompanying music video, featuring the act inside an electronic pyramid, was directed by Nigel Simpkiss and filmed in London.

 Chart performance

 "There Is a Star" was a major hit on the charts in Europe and remains the act's most successful song, along with "I Show You Secrets".
+It was a top-10 hit in both Finland and Germany.
+In Finland, it jumped from number 17 to number 4 on 24 December 1994, and peaked at number three four weeks later, on 28 January 1995.
+It stayed for two weeks at that position and spent a total of 10 weeks within the top 10.
+In Germany, the single entered as number 30 in November, before dropping to 98 the following week.
+Then it jumped to its peak position as number eight on 5 December 1994 and spent 17 weeks inside the German Singles Chart.

-It entered the top 10 in Finland (3) and Germany (8).
-Additionally, the single entered the top 20 in Austria (16), Sweden (14) and Switzerland (12), and the top 40 in the Netherlands (37) and Scotland (38).
-On the Eurochart Hot 100, "There Is a Star" reached its highest position as number 21 in February 1995, while it reached number two on the European Dance Radio Chart.
+Additionally, "There Is a Star" entered the top 20 in Austria (16), Sweden (14) and Switzerland (12), and the top 40 in the Netherlands (37) and Scotland (38).
+On the Eurochart Hot 100, it reached its highest position as number 21 in February 1995, in its eight week on the chart.
+It also reached number two on the European Dance Radio Chart, becoming the second most-played dance song on European radio stations that week.
 In the United Kingdom, it ended up at number 43 in its first week on the UK Singles Chart, on February 26, 1995.
 On the UK Dance Singles Chart, the song fared better, reaching number 30.
 On the UK Club Chart, it peaked at number 75.
 Outside Europe, "There Is a Star" peaked at number seven on the RPM Dance/Urban chart in Canada.

 The song was awarded with a gold record in Germany, with a sale of 250,000 singles.